ljwagerfield/crdt/README.md

 A single CvRDT object represents an immutable revision of a potentially distributed mutable object.
 A set of CvRDT objects can be ordered into a *join-semilattice* to represent the causal order of those revisions.

+For this to work, the CvRDT must be designed such that:

+1. Updates to the CvRDT are monotonic: new values must always appear greater than before, or always less than before, if different from the original at all.

+2. Conflicting updates must produce new values which are 'siblings' to one-another (that is, both new values are 'greater than' the original value, but neither is greater than the other).
+We define 'conflicting updates' as being several updates based on the same original value, where the updates represent either:

-For this to work, updates to CvRDTs must be *monotonic* (new values must always be greater than before, or always less than before, if different from the original at all) and *concurrent updates* (multiple updates based on the same original value) that represent *non-idempotent* operations (operations that cannot be conflated, like "plus 1") or updates that simply apply a different value, must both produce new values which are siblings to one-another (that is, both new values descend from the same original value, but have no order between themselves).
-Finally, a resolution must always exist that allows any number of siblings to be merged into a new 'resolution' value, where that value descends each of those siblings.
-This is equivalent to saying that a *monotonic update* must exist for all siblings to produce the same common value.
+    1. Non-idempotent operations (operations that cannot be conflated, like "plus 1"), or...

+    2. Operations that set different values (e.g. "a=1" and "a=2").

+3. A resolution must always exist that allows any number of siblings to be merged into a new 'resolution' value, where that value is greater than each of those siblings.
+This is equivalent to saying that a monotonic update must exist for all siblings that can produce the same common value.

 Given these 3 constraints, a CvRDT can be designed that allows distributed and uncoordinated updates to some shared state, whereby the shared state will automatically converge when each node synchronizes - aka strong eventual consistency.